ggnkua/Atari_ST_Sources/README.md

 ## How to get it?

 Just clone the repository.
-Make sure to init the submodules so that you get the code from linked repositories.
+Make sure to init the submodules while cloning (```--recurse-submodules```) so that you get the code from linked repositories.

 ## How to use the code on this archive?